JKhandelwal/Java-Sudoku-Solver/README.md

 Running Instructions

-To run the program, in the src Directory, run 'java solver', and then either manually enter in the formats as described above, or to run automatically, edit one of the testfiles, or make a new one of the same format, and run 'java solver < ../Testfiles/[NAME OF FILE TO RUN]'
+To run the program, in the src Directory, run 'java solver', and then either manually enter the sudoku in, in the format as described above, or to run automatically, edit one of the testfiles, or make a new one of the same format, and run 'java solver < ../Testfiles/[NAME OF FILE TO RUN]'.